DanBurbach/React-Native-Basic/README.md

 ## __Technologies Used__

-  React-Native, React, expo, jest, expo-linear-gradient, and react-native-gesture-handler.
+  React-Native, React, Expo, Jest, Expo-Linear-Gradient, and React-Native-Gesture-Handler.

 ## __Version__